 - The Educational Psychology team and Pupil Support Services support the school in requests for EHCP assessments.
-Similarly, agencies such as the Communication and Autism Team will meet with individuals and provide specific advice once a formal diagnosis is given. - Medical needs are assessed via School Nurse, GP or Children's Mental Health Services (Forward Thinking).
-Health referral teams such as physical therapy or sensory support service are appointed directly by the NHS and Local Authority. - Students' reading and spelling ages are tested on a termly basis, so that any issues can be quickly identified and addressed. - Data is also inputted every term by class teachers and closely monitored. - Interventions delivered by Teaching Assistants are tracked using Provision Mapping every 6 weeks. - Pastoral teams (Heads of Year / Year Group Co-ordinators) meet regularly to discuss any student concerns and we also have regular safeguarding and wellbeing meetings.
+Similarly, agencies such as the Communication and Autism Team will meet with individuals and provide specific advice once a formal diagnosis is given. - Medical needs are assessed via School Medical Team, GP or Children's Mental Health Services (Forward Thinking).
+Health referral teams such as physical therapy or sensory support service are appointed directly by the NHS and Local Authority. - Students' reading and spelling ages are tested on a termly basis, so that any issues can be quickly identified and addressed. - Data is also inputted every term by class teachers and closely monitored. - Interventions delivered by Teachers are tracked using SMART targets that are reviewed with SEND team termly. - Data in the form of school and individual based assessments using numeracy and literacy tools such as Reading Plus and lexia, as well as whole school data through Pupil Progress and SISRA reporting systems.